Facial Fat Transfer in Austin, TX – Dr. Malena Amato

 Ready to book your procedure?

-Who Makes a Good Candidate for Facial Fat Grafting?
+Who Makes a Good Candidate for Facial Fat Grafting in Austin, tx?

 Most adults can have a facial fat transfer, provided they are in good overall health.
 However, people with extremely low body fat percentage aren’t always able to have fat grafting, because they don’t have enough extra fat to permit safe fat harvesting.
 If you’re slim, dermal fillers may be a better choice for you.